arcan1s/ahriman/docs/faq.rst

 During the next application run it will fetch repository from the specified url and will try to find packages there which can be used as local sources.

+This feature can be also used to build packages which are not listed in AUR, the example of feature use can be found `here <https://github.com/arcan1s/ahriman/tree/master/recipes/pull>`__.

 How to push updated PKGBUILDs to remote repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^